TocheVoronwe/akka-samples/car_tp1/README.md

 If you need more control of the startup code than what is provided by `akka.Main` you can easily write your own main class such as [Main2.java](src/main/java/sample/hello/Main2.java).

-Try to run the `sample.hello.Main2` class by `sbt "runMain sample.hello.Main2"`.
+Try to run the `sample.hello.App` class by `sbt "runMain sample.hello.App"`.

 ## Run with Maven